-From the Fire TV Stick to the Fire Cube, Amazon’s streaming devices are the most versatile on the market, offering a range of features at an affordable price.
+From the Fire TV Stick to the Fire TV Cube, Amazon’s streaming devices are the most versatile on the market, offering a range of features at an affordable price.
 Amazon’s streaming devices have some of the top apps for gamers and moviegoers alike, with Alexa integration via the remote – that means you can check the news, weather and sports scores using your voice.
-The Fire TV Stick has been one of Amazon’s bestselling products for years, and Amazon TV has remained a top choice with 40 million active users.
+The Fire TV Stick has been one of Amazon’s bestselling products for years.

 Looking to bring cinematic value to everything you watch?
 Look no further.
-The recent Apple TV 4K delivers the best picture and sound quality today for those willing to spend a bit more.
-You can stream TV shows, movies and get access to Apple TV+ originals in a clean and crisp 4K format.
+The Apple TV 4K delivers the best picture and sound quality today for those willing to spend a bit more.
+You can stream TV shows, movies and get access to Apple Originals in a clean and crisp 4K format.
 Plus, the Siri voice option and sleek design of the Apple TV remote offer an attractive interface.
-Don’t have a 4K TV?
+Don’t have a 4K television?
 Don’t worry.
-It’s also compatible with HDR and Dolby Vision TVs.
+It’s is also compatible with HDR and Dolby Vision TVs.
 Available in two storage sizes.